prebid/prebid.github.io/prebid-server/pbs-modules/index.md

 sidebarType: 5
 ---

-# Prebid Server Module Overview
+# Prebid Server Modules
 {:.no_toc}

 The core of Prebid Server contains the foundational code needed for header bidding.
 Any functionality that could be considered an add-on or that covers a special case is covered by modules.

 If you're looking for bidder adapter parameters, see [Bidders' Params](/dev-docs/pbs-bidders.html).

+{: .alert.alert-info :}
+Only the Java version of PBS currently supports the module infrastructure.

 * TOC
 {:toc}